-Vast wooden doors lead down cloisters and through sun-trapping garden courtyards to a waterhole-overlooking infinity pool and the main house with its expansive living space with a library (which can also function as an office), kitchen, games room and cinema, as well as the grand double height lounge and dining.
+Vast wooden doors lead down cloisters and through sun-trapping garden courtyards to a waterhole-overlooking infinity pool and the main house with its expansive living space with a library (which can also function as an office), kitchen, games room and cinema, as well as the grand double-height lounge and dining.
 Gourmet meals are health focussed, farm to fork affairs enjoyed here, on a sunny terrace, by the pool or perhaps on a rustic picnic or decadent safari dinner.
 There’s also a charming spa, hammam steam room, gym, yoga studio and hot tub.

 Arijiju can sleep up to 10 people in its five beautiful suites.
 Three are located in the main house while two others are in more private buildings a short walk away.
-Each is unique but all are bathed in light through vast archways of glass, with grand furniture, fireplaces, copper roll top baths and outdoor showers.
+Each is unique but all are bathed in light through vast archways of glass, with grand furniture, fireplaces, copper roll-top baths and outdoor showers.

-There is no schedule for guests at Arijiju and there’s a plethora of adventures on offer.
+There is no schedule for guests at Arijiju and there are a plethora of adventures on offer.
 From private game drives and walking safaris in the game-rich Borana Conservancy.
 You can also mountain bike or go trail running accompanied by a support vehicle, ride horses, take quad bikes out to fly camp for the night, explore verdant Ngare Ndare Forest, or take a helicopter flight to see the summits of Mount Kenya.

-Behind the scenes, fourteen staff keep everything running smoothly, the team including butlers, talented chefs, private game rangers, grounds and housekeepers, security and your manageress host Karina along with her two dogs, Lula and Digby.
+Behind the scenes, 14 staff keep everything running smoothly, the team including butlers, talented chefs, private game rangers, grounds and housekeepers, security and your manageress host Karina along with her two dogs, Lula and Digby.